REGEMLER/REGEMLER/README.md

 ### Hello there! 👋
 ## About myself:
 - Good knowledge of Front-end
+- Solid Knowledge of Data bases
 - Knowledge of the basics of Back-end
+- Knowledge of the basics of Java
+- Programming experience in SQL and Delphi
 - English level Intermediate
+- Spanish level Intermediate
 - I am ready to do my best to become a Full-stack Developer

 ### Connect with me: